 Open-End Funds: Teton provides advisory services to the Funds, consisting of eight open-end funds, four of which are managed on a day-to-day basis by Keeley-Teton, two of which are sub-advised by Gabelli Funds, LLC, and two of which are sub-advised by Westwood Management Corporation.
-AUM in open-end Funds was approximately \$1.5 billion at December 31, 2021, an increase of 7.1% from \$1.4 billion of AUM at December 31, 2020.
+AUM in open-end Funds was approximately \$1.1 billion at December 31, 2022, a decrease of 26.7% from \$1.5 billion of AUM at December 31, 2021.